 What to Expect in Thailand as a Westerner

-With an open mind and aware of these do’s and don’ts in Thailand, it’s sure to be an incredible experience.
+So, with an open mind and an awareness of these do’s and don’ts in Thailand, you’re sure to have an incredible experience.

 1. DO: Visit the Islands